Sonic the Hedgehog 2 (Genesis)

 Removed Zone (ID 11)

 In Sonic 2's code, the pointers that controls the animals PLCs, list another entry after zone 0x10.
 This extra stage would've brought the total stage count up to 18, which was the amount that were originally planned.
-Attempting to load this stage will cause the game on the title card as no other code references it, meaning necessary stuff like level art won't load and instead read garbage data.
-It reuses Sky Chase Zone's animals, Tocky and Cucky
+Attempting to load this stage will cause the game to crash on the title card as no other code references it, meaning necessary stuff like level art won't load and instead read garbage data.
+It reuses Sky Chase Zone's animals, Tocky and Cucky.

 Despite early concept art closely matching the internal level order.
-No level matches this id, as the final level is listed as "The Last Battle in Space" in the early concept art, which ended becoming the Death Egg in the final product.
+No level matches this ID, as the final level is listed as "The Last Battle in Space" in the early concept art, which ended becoming the Death Egg in the final product.
 Possible candidates for this level include Winter, Olympus, Emerald Isle, Secret Jungle, Madness Mountain, Tropical Sun and Blue Ocean, as all of those stages don't have known IDs; it could've also been for a scrapped ending (like how Sonic 1's ending was stage ID 0x06).

 Unused Oil Ocean Zone Background Section